FluroAsh/AshleyThompson_T1A3/README.md

 To execute either of these commands your current directory must be `src`.

 In order to login to the application you can use the username: `Admin` and password: `foobar123`.
 Happy movie hunting! 🥳
+## Command Line Arguments

+There are also additional `command line arguments` you can pass into the terminal, these include:
+- `-help` — Provides clarity around how to set-up the application and various arguments (below) to provide information outside runtime
+- `-info` — gets information about the projects development (Lead developer, CoderAcademy intake, year etc.)
+- `-usernames` — Retrieves a table of currently stored usernames
+- `-favourites` — Displays a table of currently stored favourites for each user

 ## Dependencies
     $ ./install-dependencies
 This will install the required gems for the application to run without errors.